HubbleCommand/HubbleCommand.github.io/_projects/godot/resources.md

 ## Remote Android Debugging
-<iframe width="420" height="315" src="https://www.youtube.com/embed/AUWktaoYucQ" frameborder="0" allowfullscreen></iframe>
-To turn on Android debugging with logging, go to Debug -> Depploy with Remote Debug
+To turn on Android debugging with logging, go to Debug -> Depploy with Remote Debug.
+See [this video](https://www.youtube.com/watch?v=AUWktaoYucQ) for more.

 ## Theming